kkard2/website/README.md

+live site is available @ [kkard2.com](https://kkard2.com/)

-# Apache settings
+# apache

-NOTE: This will break all other projects inside `htdocs/`, so backing up
+NOTE: this will break all other projects inside `htdocs/`, so backing up
       configuration file is advised.

 ## Windows (XAMPP)